 It was pointed out by Gilbert (1884) that the fraction correct score can be manipulated if just “no tornado” is forecasted.
 Provide the contingency table for this situation and calculate the fraction correct score to verify Gilberts’s critique.

 The results of Gilbert led to the development of more meaningful verification scores.
-And the Equitable threat score is also called Gilbert skill score.
-What is the ETS in case of the manipulated contingency table.
+And the Equitable threat score is also called the Gilbert skill score.
+What is the ETS in case of the manipulated contingency table?

 Reflection Notes by students: